GergoV/zerda-exam-python/README.md

 See Python_exam_flowchart.png included.

+(In brief:
+  - Get a string and a letter as input
+  - Check if string is really a string, if no: return 0
+  - Set a counter to 0;
+  - Iterate letters of string
+  - Check if current letter is letter we're looking for; if so, increase counter;
+  - Return count of occurences.)

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer:

-Python has various libraries for graphics.
-Tkinter is one of them: it may need additional packages such as PIL (supposedly deprecated) and Pillow (open source alternative of PIL).
+Python has various modules for graphics.
+Tkinter is a basic one suitable for this task.

+Tkinter module has to be installed alongside python to be able to work.

-To create simple graphics, tkinter has to be imported.
+To create simple graphics, tkinter module has to be imported.
+You need to set up a windows object (Tk()), then create a canvas widget and draw a rectangle on canvas widget with proper tkinter function.

-You create a window by instantiating one, usually named 'root', with a Tk() class.
-You can draw on it after creating a tkinter canvas.
-Tkinter has its own rectangle function for drawing the shape.
+Finally, all has to be put in the main loop to be displayed in the window.

+Example use:

+from tkinter import * # import tkinter

+root = Tk() # instantiate window

+canvas = Canvas(root, width=200, height=100) # set up canvas with given width, heigt
+canvas.pack() # pack canvas

+canvas.create_rectangle(50, 25, 150, 75, fill="blue") # create rectangle, coordinates are corners

+mainloop() # display all by putting canvas in main loop

 ### What does V stand for in MVC?
 [2p]
 #### Your answer: